AG500/Metaheuristic-project/README.md

 F2 Shifted Schwefel's function:
+Here the PSO algorithm of JMetalPy seems to have a lot of trouble with D=500.
+Regularly, the algorithm stop working for 10 min to 20 min and then restart.
+I think it has to do with the memory allocation of Python/JMetalPy and the function "abs()" used for the function.

+D=50

 Multimodal function:

 With multimodal function there could be a lot of local optimum.
 Therefore diersification is important.
-With PSO the paramters C1, W, are more important than before.

 F3 Shifted Rosenbrock's function: